SaadAldossary-EE/KFUPM-Courses/README.md

-# KFUPM Courses
+# KFUPM Projects

-A collection of coursework, labs, projects, and implementations from courses taken at King Fahd University of Petroleum and Minerals (KFUPM).
+A collection of projects, and implementations taken from courses at King Fahd University of Petroleum and Minerals (KFUPM).